developer-zebra/developer-zebra-site/src/ddt/2-0/guide/about/index.md

 ## New in Diagnostic Tool 2.0
 * Introduced 2 modes of operation: [admin mode and user mode](../usage).
 * Changes in supported tests:
-     * Tests added: Scanner, Button, Touch Screen, Battery, Audio
+     * Tests added: Scanner, Button, Touch Screen, Audio
      * Tests removed: GPS, System
 * Added capability to [import or export configuration files](../configuration).
 * New [Settings](../configuration) and [Configure Tests](../configuration) app screens for administrators.
 * Added and removed device support.
 See **Supported Devices** table below.
+* Known Issues:
+     * On TC20 Android Nougat, when performing the Battery test the <i>Decommission status</i> may return incorrect information.
+     * On TC20 Android Oreo, when performing the Button test the scan trigger press fails.

 ## Supported Devices
 <p>Download <b>Diagnostic Tool</b> from <a href="https://www.zebra.com/us/en/support-downloads/software.html">Zebra Support and Downloads</a>.
 Install the app on the following supported GMS devices, except for MC33 which only supports non-GMS: </p>